soulglider009/short-lnk-meteor/readme.md

 This doc takes a link and makes a custom short redirect url.

-Based on meteor-react javascript framework
+Based on meteor-react javascript framework. lalala.

 ## Authors